MHHaque90/airbnb-nyc-analysis/README.md

 - 🚀 **New Host Support Programs**
   Launch onboarding support, tutorial videos, and temporary visibility boosts for new hosts to increase retention and booking success early on.

+---

+## 🙏 Acknowledgments

+This project was completed as part of the **Data Science program** at [AlmaBetter](https://www.almabetter.com/), where the challenge involved exploring real-world datasets to extract actionable business insights using Python, EDA, and regression modeling.

+---

+## 👨‍💻 Author

+**Muhammad Hammaad Haque**
+Data Science & Analytics Enthusiast
+📧 Email: hammaadhaque@gmail.com